Leonauna/Educational_CADD/README.md

 To activate the environment `conda activate CADD`

 ## Run in binder
 You can run the notebook in binder by following this [link](https://mybinder.org/v2/gh/Leonauna/Educational_CADD/master).
-Note that binder spawn a new container when you launch the notebook so it can take awhile :)
+Note that binder will spawn a new container when you launch the notebook so it can take a while :)

 ## Run in Colab
-You can run the notebook in binder by following this [link](https://colab.research.google.com/github/Leonauna/Educational_CADD/blob/master/CADD_pipeline.ipynb).
+You can run the notebook in colab by following this [link](https://colab.research.google.com/github/Leonauna/Educational_CADD/blob/master/CADD_pipeline.ipynb).
 You may need to install some additional modules when running in colab, you can do so by using '!pip'.

 # Contributors
 This project was coded during the Life Science Hackathon 2019 in London.\